momonala/find-my/README.md

     BROWSER[Dashboard] -->|fetch| API
 ```

-Because the poller reuses whatever's cached in `.icloud_session/`, first run `uv run findmy airtags` (and/or
+`serve` itself never triggers the one-time 2FA/Keychain prompt (see [Running](#running)) — run `uv run findmy
-`devices`) at the console to get past the one-time 2FA/Keychain prompts — `serve` itself never triggers them
-and will just come up with an empty dashboard until that cache exists.
-If a session expires later, the poller
+airtags`/`devices` at the console first, or the dashboard comes up empty until that cache exists.
+If a session
-logs a warning each cycle and backs off (up to 15 minutes between attempts) rather than retrying at full
+expires later, the poller logs a warning each cycle and backs off (up to 15 minutes) rather than retrying at
-speed forever; re-run the same console command to refresh it.
+full speed; re-run the same console command to refresh it.

 ### Schema migrations